zhouyl/flowblade/docs/components/disclosure/accordion-item.md

 # AccordionItem

 AccordionItem component for displaying individual accordion items within an Accordion.
 Each item contains a trigger and content that can be expanded or collapsed.
+Perfect for FAQs, documentation, and collapsible content sections.

 ## Basic Usage